Psychodynamic & Jungian Psychotherapy

 Presenting voice work at the University of Oxford and other professional societies brought me into dialogue with elders and teachers from diverse traditions.
 What struck me was a way of knowing that is embodied, intuitive, and relational—one not organized around the Cartesian split between mind and body that underlies much of modern clinical thinking.
 These encounters continue to inform how I listen and how I attune to the depth and complexity of my clients’ experience.

 Having lived in California for over four decades since leaving Taiwan, I have inhabited multiple cultural worlds—negotiating language, belonging, and identity across diverse environments.
-I am a contributing author to Transdisciplinary Migrations: Science, the Sacred, and the Arts (Cambridge Scholars Publishing, 2024), where I explore ancestral calling, intergenerational trauma, Indigenous therapeutics, and what I term the Transcultural Unconscious—the multilayered psychic field constituted by plural, intersecting, and sometimes conflicting ancestral, cultural, and historical inheritances, wounds, and unfinished transmissions that continue to live within and express through the psyche.
+I am a contributing author to Transdisciplinary Migrations: Science, the Sacred, and the Arts (Cambridge Scholars Publishing, 2024), where I explore ancestral calling, intergenerational trauma, Indigenous therapeutics, and what I term the Transcultural Unconscious—the multilayered psychic field constituted by intersecting and sometimes conflicting ancestral, cultural, and historical inheritances, wounds, and unfinished transmissions that continue to live within and express through the psyche.

 My work is grounded in psychodynamic and Jungian traditions, with EMDR woven in when appropriate to support emotional processing and psychosomatic integration.